Code-Institute-Submissions/CitiesInCountries/documentation/Code Documentation and Walkthrough.md

 [(Js) - Production Code: sendemail.js](https://github.com/NaoiseGaffney/CitiesInCountries/blob/master/assets/scripts/sendemail.js)

 This code is a modified version of the EmailJS API documentation.
 It maps the HTML form to the EmailJS template defined on the EmailJS website, sends the form to the EmailJS website.
 On success ("Success OK 200") the script updates the Contact Form with the success message of "Thank you!
 Email sent successfully." for 5 seconds (long enough for the User to read and understand the message), and clears the form fields.
-If the sending of the form is unsuccessful the message on the Contact Form is "Apologies, something went wrong.
+If the form is unsuccessful the message on the Contact Form is "Apologies, something went wrong.
 Please try again." for 5 seconds, and retains the previously filled out form fields to allow the User to try again.

 ```
 function sendMail(contactForm) {